pabloskewes/cltj/Readme.md

 ## Benchmark

 In order to replicate the results obtained on the experimental evaluation, we provide the benchmark code in the `bench` folder.
 The benchmark code is in `src/bench`.
 The benchmark code is divided into two parts:
-- **build-**: the binaries prefixed with *build-* are used to builds the index from the dataset.
+- **build-**: the binaries prefixed with *build-* build an index from a dataset.
 They just need the path of the dataset and they generate the index in the same folder as the dataset.
 The binaries are:
   - **build-cltj**: builds the static version of *CLTJ* from the dataset with IDs format.
   - **build-xcltj**: builds the static version of *xCLTJ* from the dataset with IDs format.
   - **build-uncltj**: builds the static version of *UnCLTJ* from the dataset with IDs format.